firasomrane/NYC_nb_accidents/README.md

 # RAMP starting kit on NWC collisions prediction

-_Authors: HOURS Henri, BOUGHALEM Dounia, RENAULT Mathieu , WITWICKY Ruth  & SLAOUI Reda_
+_Authors: HOURS Henri, BOUGHALEM Dounia, RENAULT Mathieu , KUEVIAKOE Ruth  & SLAOUI Reda_

 New York City is a prime example of a busteling metropolitan: with close to 9 Million inhabitants and a population density of 27,000 people per square mile, the big apple is one of the world's most congested cities in terms of traffic.
 More importantly, the city registers close to 250 000 yearly vehicule collisions, with around 25% of these accidents leading to injuries.
 According to the New York Police Department, the traffic accidents caused injuries to more than 35,000 drivers and passengers, nearly 11,000 pedestrians, and 3,900 cyclists in 2014 alone.